 The ad mentions managing projects and creating schedules.
 So, highlight your expertise in project management tools like Asana, and how you helped boost efficiency and team collaboration.
 Don’t quote the description word for word, but clearly show you’ve got the skills they want.

-If you lack experience, mention any certifications or courses relevant to the skills listed in the job description.
+If you lack experience, include courses or certifications in your resume that are relevant to the skills listed in the job description.
 Does the employer want someone with Python and Java experience?
 Tell them about any projects or workshops where you honed those skills.

 Think about your achievements